TRYINGTODOSOMETHING/chat-room/README.md

-TO install all the packages
+To install all the packages

 npm install

 to start the server

 node app.js